 Colin Smith, Singapore Burning, Fast paced and comprehensive narrative of the Japanese invasion and capture of Malaya and Singapore.
 Perhaps the best so far written.

-Colin Smith, Fire in the Night – Biography of controversial leader Orde Wingate
+Colin Smith, Fire in the Night – Biography of controversial leader Orde Wingate.
+Well written and engaging.

 Fergal Keene, Road of Bones – good modern account of the Imphal–Kohima campaign but BBC’s current premiere correspondent in SE Asia.